Shakespeare Sonnet 14: "Not from the stars do I my judgment pluck"

 First Quatrain: "Not from the stars do I my judgment pluck"

-In the first quatrain of Sonnet 14, "Not from the stars do I my judgment pluck," the speaker says he does not go by astrological star patterns to predict the future.
+In the first quatrain of Sonnet 14, the speaker says he does not go by astrological star patterns to predict the future.

 The speaker does, however, have an understanding of astronomy, but still he cannot predict the "good or evil luck, / Of plagues, of dearths, or seasons’ quality."